 Mr. Herling represented that he has seen some string inverters, and they were quiet.
 Herling, Tr.
 V 570:14 - 571:4.
 But he did not measure the noise outputs from any of those string inverters.
 Herling, Tr.
 V 577:6-8.
-However, we have heard this tune before, in the Application, which assured that a solar facility "comes close to operating silently," and in the original hearing, in which Mr. Herling reassured everyone that the solar arrays are "near-silent."
+We have heard this tune before, in the Application, which assured that a solar facility "comes close to operating silently," and in the original hearing, in which Mr. Herling reassured everyone that the solar arrays are "near-silent."
 Applic., p.
 57; Co.
 Exh.
 7, Herling Testimony, p.
 8, lines 6-8.
 And those assertions now have been proven false by Mr. Hessler's modeling of 38 dBA at a distance of 500 feet.
 So there is no reason to believe the same type of testimony for string inverters, unless their noise has been modeled.
-Sound modeling should have been included in the Application for string inverters, as well as central inverters.
+Sound modeling should have been included in the record for string inverters.